-Your time at Columbia will be guided by your personal network of advisers who will support you throughout the many choices you’ll make while at Columbia — including academic decisions, your exploration of career interests, global opportunities, research and fellowships, and much more!
+A personal network of advisers will guide and support you through the many choices you'll make while at Columbia, including academic decisions, your exploration of career interests, global opportunities, research and fellowships, and more!
 When you need advice and you’re not sure where to start, you can reach out to any part of your network to be connected with the best person and resource to help you.
 Get to know a few of the resources and people who are part of your Columbia support network.

 Berick Center for Student Advising

-:You could say that Columbia blue flows through my veins.
-I’ve been in my role at the Berick Center for Student Advising longer than anyone else in the staff, and multiple generations of my family have attended and/or taught at the University.
+Lavinia LorchSenior Assistant Dean and Director of the Scholars Program"You could say that Columbia blue flows through my veins.
+I’ve been in my role at the Berick Center for Student Advising longer than anyone else in the staff, and multiple generations of my family have attended and/or taught at the University."

 Center for Career Education